top of page

 Water

 An important part of our work focuses on the delivery of safe drinking water, perhaps the most critical human need.
 IHS deploys compact, low-power water purification systems that can filter thousands of gallons per day from almost any local source in a disaster zone.
 We can use a rice paddy, lake or stream, a pond, an irrigation canal or even a roadside ditch.
-Our systems are rugged and comprehensive, removing contaminants ranging from cholera, E. coli, norovirus, and microsystin (the algal toxin that shut down the water supply in Toledo, Ohio in the summer of 2014) to pesticides, gasoline, fertilizers, arsenic, lead, and mercury.
+Our systems are rugged and comprehensive, removing contaminants ranging from cholera to E. coli, norovirus, and microsystin (the algal toxin that shut down the water supply in Toledo, Ohio in the summer of 2014).
+Our systems also remove microplastics, pesticides, gasoline, fertilizers, arsenic, lead, mercury, and a large fraction of many pharmaceuticals.

 Our staff

-With a collective fluency in English, Spanish, French and Portuguese, our staff have been involved in more than a dozen major deployments all over the world, including Hurricane Katrina in New Orleans, the earthquake in Haiti, the tsunami in Banda Aceh, Hurricane Sandy in New York, Supertyphoon Haiyan in the Philippines, and the earthquake in Nepal.
-We have led medical, public health and communications teams working at the front lines in war zones like Bosnia, Afghanistan, and Iraq, and have worked in refugee camps for Sudanese in Kenya and Angolans in Zambia.
+With a collective fluency in English, Spanish, French and Portuguese, our staff have been deployed on the ground to more than a dozen humanitarian crises all over the world, including Hurricane Katrina in New Orleans, the earthquake in Haiti, the tsunami in Banda Aceh, Superstorm Sandy in New York, Supertyphoon Haiyan in the Philippines, the earthquake in Nepal, Hurricane Mathew in Haiti, and three times to the aftermath of Hurricane Maria in Puerto Rico.
+We have led medical, public health and communications teams working at the front lines in war zones like Bosnia, Afghanistan, Iraq, and most recently Ukraine in 2022.
+We've worked in refugee camps for Sudanese in Kenya and Angolans in Zambia, and in the slums of Manila, Yangon, Dar es Salaam and Veracruz.
 We're on faculty in several locations and have taught courses in disaster management and disaster medicine at institutes in the US, Europe and Asia.

 Why we do this